Prajwal-Edhate/Yelp_Review_NLP/README.md

 # Yelp_Review_NLP
-Training an NLP model to identify if a comment is positive,negative or neutral in context.
-Using Yelp Dataset for training and testing the model
+Training GPT3.5 turbo model from OpenAI for sentiment classification task.
+Using Yelp Dataset for training and testing the model.